Jade Buford: Racing career

 For the 2020 MPC season, Buford shared PF's No. 40 with James Pesek and Shane Lewis.
 In June, he dabbled in stock car racing when he joined SS-Green Light Racing to drive their No. 07 NASCAR Xfinity Series car in the Pennzoil 150 at the Indianapolis Motor Speedway road course.
 After starting 17th, Buford finished 14th in the event.
 Buford would make his second NASCAR start at Road America in the No. 6 for JD Motorsports, replacing the car's usual driver, B. J. McLeod.

-In 2021, Buford joined the newly-formed Big Machine Racing for the full Xfinity season.
+In 2021, Buford joined the newly-formed Big Machine Racing in the No. 48 Chevrolet for the full Xfinity season.
 His first race with the team came in the second round on the Daytona road course as he was not approved for the season opener on the oval.
+He went on to finish 23rd in the final points standings after recording sixteen top-twenty finishes with a best result of ninth at Michigan International Speedway.
+It was also during this year that Buford made select starts in the ARCA Menards Series and ARCA Menards Series East for Fast Track Racing, making his East series debut at Dover International Speedway, where he finished in ninth, and his main series debut at Pocono Raceway where he finished in eighth place.

+Although he was slated to run another full-season with BMR in 2022, Buford only ran the first eight races of the year, where he only finished in the top-twenty once, an eighth place finish at the Circuit of the Americas, before being replaced by Kaz Grala for the following two events at Talladega Superspeedway and Dover International Speedway.
+He wouldn't make another start for the team that year until Portland International Raceway, where he finished in fourteenth.
+Buford also made his NASCAR Craftsman Truck Series debut at Sonoma Raceway, driving the No. 33 Toyota for Reaume Brothers Racing, where he finished in 33rd due to transmission issues.

+In 2023, it was announced that Buford would run a second car for Big Machine Racing at Daytona International Speedway, the No. 5 Chevrolet.
+After qualifying for the race in twelfth, he went on to finish in 25th place.
+It was later announced that Buford would run the No. 5 at Talladega Superspeedway, where he qualified in fifth but finished in 36th after being involved in a multi-car crash early in the race.

 Personal life

 Buford is a graduate of Auburn University.
 An avid rock climber, he participated in the show American Ninja Warrior in 2017 (Daytona Beach) and 2018 (Philadelphia), but was eliminated on the third obstacle in both attempts.